Sure5991/Ecommerce-Operation-Analysis/README.md

 # Ecommerce-Operation-Analysis
 Process Load Analysis, Inbound and Outbound Load Analysis and Overall Process MIS Report.
 Data was extracted from Excel files and compiled into SQL.
-SQL queries are used to take accurate readings.
-Data visualisation is done in Power BI for visual analysis and meetings
+SQL queries are used to take accurate readings and exploratory Data analysis.
+Data visualisation is done in Power BI for visual analysis and meeting reports

  ## 1. Primary Data Extraction using Excel VBA